NDIS Participant Money and Property

-Providers are obligated to ensure clients’ assets are secure and investigate any allegations made towards their staff.
+Providers are obligated to ensure that participants’ assets are secure and investigate any allegations made towards their staff.
 They should:

 (National Consumer Voice for Quality Long-Term Care 2018; Croner-i Limited 2012)

-Despite this, it is important to remember that providers are responsible for ensuring staff respect clients’ money and property.
+Despite this, it is important to remember that providers are responsible for ensuring that their staff respect participants’ money and property.

-Rumours or allegations of theft or exploitation should never be disregarded, even if the client is confused or providing unreliable information (Croner-i Limited 2012).
+Rumours or allegations of theft or exploitation should never be disregarded, even if the participant is confused or providing unreliable information (Croner-i Limited 2012).

-Clients form a relationship with their care staff built upon the expectation that themselves and their assets will be safe and respected.
-Providers have the responsibility to maintain this trust and appropriately train their staff to ensure clients have full autonomy of their money and property and do not fall victim to exploitation.
+NDIS Participants form a relationship with their care staff built upon the expectation that themselves and their assets will be safe and respected.
+Providers have the responsibility to maintain this trust and appropriately train their staff to ensure participants have full autonomy of their money and property and do not fall victim to exploitation.

 Question 1 of 3